Skip to content

 self.adView.frame = CGRectMake(x, y, width, height);

-// Set background or background color for banners to be fully functional
+// Set background color for banners to be fully functional

 self.adView.backgroundColor = «background-color»;